Judea Pearl: Murder of Daniel Pearl

 In 2002, his son, Daniel Pearl, a journalist working for the Wall Street Journal was kidnapped and murdered in Pakistan, leading Judea and the other members of the family and friends to create the Daniel Pearl Foundation.
 On the seventh anniversary of Daniel's death, Judea wrote an article in the Wall Street Journal titled Daniel Pearl and the Normalization of Evil: When will our luminaries stop making excuses for terror?.

-Emeritus Chief Rabbi Jonathan Sacks quoted Judea Pearl's beliefs in a lesson on Judaism: "I asked Judea Pearl, father of the murdered journalist Daniel Pearl, why he was working for reconciliation between Jews and Muslims...he replied with heartbreaking lucidity, 'Hate killed my son.
-Therefore I am determined to fight hate.'"
+Emeritus Chief Rabbi Jonathan Sacks quoted Judea Pearl's beliefs in a lesson on Judaism: "I asked Judea Pearl, father of the murdered journalist Daniel Pearl, why he was working for reconciliation between Jews and Muslims...he replied with heartbreaking lucidity, "Hate killed my son.
+Therefore I am determined to fight hate."

 Views

 On his religious views, Pearl states that he is a "practicing disbeliever."
 He is very connected to Jewish traditions such as holidays and kiddush on Friday night.

-Pearl sits on NGO Monitor international advisory board a right-wing organization based in Jerusalem that reports on non-governmental organization activity from a pro-Israel perspective.
+Pearl sits on the NGO Monitor international advisory board, a right-wing organization based in Jerusalem that reports on non-governmental organization activity from a pro-Israel perspective.

 Research

-Judea Pearl is credited for "laying the foundations of modern artificial intelligence, so computer systems can process uncertainty and relate causes to effects."
+Pearl is credited for "laying the foundations of modern artificial intelligence, so computer systems can process uncertainty and relate causes to effects."

 He is one of the pioneers of Bayesian networks and the probabilistic approach to artificial intelligence, and one of the first to mathematize causal modeling in the empirical sciences.
 His work is also intended as a high-level cognitive model.
 He is interested in the philosophy of science, knowledge representation, nonstandard logics, and learning.
 Pearl is described as "one of the giants in the field of artificial intelligence" by UCLA computer science professor Richard E. Korf.
 His work on causality has "revolutionized the understanding of causality in statistics, psychology, medicine and the social sciences" according to the Association for Computing Machinery.